smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--

-And so after all of this, who owns this thing is immaterial, because the real question is who maintains it.
+And so, the problem of ownership... of who owns this thing... is kind of immaterial, because the real question is who maintains it.

 And it's effectively...